 Do you stutter more in more contextual or situational settings as in out of nervousness, frustration, or embarrassment or is a stutter consistent no matter the social context.
-531 total views, no views today
+1,247 total views

 Could you please comment on recent research (Helgadottir et al. JSLHR 2014) that confirms that many SLPs working with those who stutter may be using safety behaviors as a means of managing social anxiety, and this could be having the effect … Continue reading

 Recently I have been watching YouTube TEDx talk video clips on gamification.
 Gamification can be defined as the craft of deriving all the fun and addicting elements found in games and applying them to real world problems.
 The term was coined … Continue reading

 I’m curious about the professional opinions of stuttering related shame.
 I’m a veteran stutterer and have been on a long journey of acceptance.
 I was extremely covert for many years and was often shackled by deep shame.
 I am now … Continue reading